 Strid Woods walk

 As I was wanting to get some decent woodland photos I decided to pay a visit to Strid Woods in autumn.
-Strid Woods are part of the Bolton Abbey estate in lower Wharfedale and are easy to get to from either Leeds or Bradford.
+Strid Woods are part of the Bolton Abbey Estate in lower Wharfedale and are easy to get to from either Leeds or Bradford.
 The estate itself covers 30,000 acres and lies to the north of the A59 Harrogate to Skipton road.

-Braden Bridge over the River Wharfe
+Barden Bridge over the River Wharfe

 Walking through the fields lining the southern bank of the pedestrian River Wharfe I was happy to see plenty of autumnal hues ahead of me.
 Having entered the woods the views along the river were great.
 Looking back upstream the mixture of beech, ash and oak in Strid Woods looked very colourful.